Gradient Descent with Large Step Sizes: Chaos and Fractal Convergence Region: Preliminaries

 We introduce notions for describing fractal geometry.
 A fractal is typically defined as a shape that exhibits self-similarity and fine structure at arbitrarily small scales.
 Formally, we say a set $S\subset \br^n$ is \emph{self-similar with degree k} if there exist $k$ homeomorphisms, $\phi_i\colon S\to S, i=1,\cdots,k$, that satisfy (i) $S=\cup_{i=1}^k \phi_i(S)$ and (ii) there exists an open set $O\subset S$ such that $\cup_{i=1}^k \phi_i(O)\subset O$ and $(\phi_i(O))_{i=1}^k$ are pairwise disjoint.
 Condition (i) states that $S$ can be covered by $k$ smaller copies of itself.
 Condition (ii), which is known as the open set condition, ensures that those copies do not overlap much.
 This definition is closely related to an Iterated Function System (IFS), a standard tool for analyzing fractals \citep[see, e.g.,][]{hutchinson1981fractals, falconer2013fractal}.
 However, unlike IFS where the maps are required to be contractive and the set $S$ to be compact, the shapes considered in our study may be unbounded.

 Finally, we introduce notions related to chaos.
 Although there is no universal definition of chaos, one common characterization of chaos is the sensitivity to initialization, which is often known as the \emph{butterfly effect}.
-In the context of optimization, this manifests as the phenomenon where infinitesimal perturbations of the parameter initialization or step size can lead to substantially different training outcomes (e.g., turning convergence into divergence, or shifting convergence from one minimizer to another qualitatively different minimizer).
-In dynamical systems, one of the most important measures of chaos is the \emph{topological entropy}.
+In the context of optimization, this means that infinitesimal perturbations of the initial condition can lead to substantially different training outcomes (e.g., turning convergence into divergence, or shifting convergence from one minimizer to another qualitatively different minimizer).
+In dynamical systems, a key measure of chaos is the \emph{topological entropy}.
 Informally, the topological entropy $h(F)$ of a dynamical system $F$ measures the exponential growth rate of the number of distinct trajectories of $F$ as a function of the trajectory length.
 We defer the formal definition to Appendix~\ref{app:entropy}.
 A positive topological entropy is widely regarded as a hallmark of chaos \citep[see, e.g.,][]{katok1995introduction, robinson1998dynamical, vries2014topological}.
 In this paper, we adopt the above notions for fractals and chaos.
 We note that different definitions and settings exist, and discuss their relation to our study in Appendix~\ref{app:chaos-literature}.